What is ilioinguinal neuralgia?

 Signs and symptoms

-The symptoms in ilioinguinal neuralgia neuropathy usually consist of an unpleasant painful feeling in the lower abdomen and groin, with pain radiating to the inner side of the upper leg, scrotum or greater labia.
-Patients complain of a characteristic burning, stabbing neuropathic pain.
+The symptoms in ilioinguinal neuralgia usually consist of an unpleasant painful sensation in the lower abdomen and groin, radiating to the upper inner upper leg and to the genitals.
+Patients complain of a severe burning and stabbing pain.